markandtwin/meds5420_LR/README.md

   False

 ```
-Check the `05_shiba.sh` file to make sure the files are available for all the commands.
+Make sure both `experiment.tsv` and `config.yaml` are in the `Shiba-AS` directory.
+Then we go back to `scripts` and check the `05_shiba.sh` file to make sure the files are available for all the commands.
 ```bash
 #!/bin/bash
 #BATCH --job-name=NanoPlot